mulesoft-catalyst/MuleAnalyzer/README.md

+# Pre-requisite

+Include maven bin holder in PATH vriable
+Use Java 11 for running the executable

 # mule3Migrator

-This project can compile and build itself and MMA project
+This project can compile and build MMA project and itself

-Just run below command to compile and build orchestrator and MMA project
+Run below command to compile and build orchestrator and MMA project.

     ./runOrchestrator.sh

+Optional parameter of development can be passed if analyzer code needs to be fetched from development branch

+    ./runOrchestrator.sh development

  Change directory to